DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 ---

-## Key methodological decisions

-A few choices shape how all the results should be read.
-These came out of reworking the original analysis, and they matter for interpretation:
+## Changes to methods

 **1. Mixed models with a population-level random effect (not bag-level regression).**
 The genetic and environmental predictors vary only across source populations (8, or 10 for Q2c), not across individual bags or oysters.
-Earlier versions treated each bag or individual as independent, which overstated the evidence.
-All models now include a random effect at the population level so that population-level predictors are tested against the number of independent source populations:
+Previous analysis treated each bag or individual as independent.
+I changed the models to include a random effect at the population level so that population-level predictors are tested against the number of independent source populations:

 - Survival: `response ~ predictors + (1|Population)`
 - Length & Condition index: `response ~ predictors + (1|Population/Bag)`

-**2. Full models, no stepwise selection.**
+**2. No stepwise selection.**
 All predictors are retained in every model rather than dropped by `step()`/`drop1()`.
-With clean collinearity (below) there's no need to prune, and reporting the full model avoids the biased p-values that stepwise selection produces.
+We have mostly clean collinearity now (below).

 **3. Temperature Q10 excluded from Q2a for collinearity.**
-Of the four environmental quantiles, temperature Q10 was collinear with the others and was dropped; the retained Q2a set is temperature Q90, salinity Q10, salinity Q90 (plus HO and Ar).
-All retained predictors had acceptable VIF.
+Of the four environmental quantiles, I dropped temperature Q10 to keep VIF lower.
+The retained Q2a set is temperature Q90, salinity Q10, salinity Q90 (plus HO and Ar).

-**4. Low statistical power is inherent, not a flaw.**
+**4. Low statistical power**
-Because predictors vary across only 8–10 source populations, the effective degrees of freedom for population-level terms are low (≈ 2 for Q2a/Q2b, ≈ 7 for Q2c). **Non-significant effects mean "undetectable at this level of replication," not "absent."** Confidence intervals are correspondingly wide.
-This is the honest cost of accounting for the nested design properly.
+Because predictors vary across only 8–10 source populations, the degrees of freedom for population-level terms are low (≈ 2 for Q2a/Q2b, ≈ 7 for Q2c).
+Confidence intervals are also wide.

-**5. Inference and figures use matched, honest uncertainty.**
-P-values come from Satterthwaite-approximated t-tests (lmerTest).
-Figure error bars are t-based 95% confidence intervals using the same degrees of freedom, so a bar crossing zero corresponds exactly to a non-significant effect.
+**5. P-values and figures are aligned for interpretation** P-values come from Satterthwaite-approximated t-tests (lmerTest).
+Figure error bars are t-based 95% confidence intervals using the same degrees of freedom, so a bar crossing zero corresponds to a non-significant effect.

 ---